Live Insight

 0 kg

-If you cut 20% of this meeting's time or reduced attendance by 2 people:
+If you cut 20% of this meeting's time or removed 2 people from the invite:

 $0